-Enhanced Intel SpeedStep® Technology (EIST)
+Enhanced Intel SpeedStep[®] Technology (EIST)

-The Enhanced Intel SpeedStep® Technology (EIST) intelligently manages the CPU resources by automatically adjusting the CPU voltage and core frequency depending on the CPU loading and system speed or power requirement.
+The Enhanced Intel SpeedStep[®] Technology (EIST) intelligently manages the CPU resources by automatically adjusting the CPU voltage and core frequency depending on the CPU loading and system speed or power requirement.

-Dual-channel DDR2 memory support
+DDR2 memory support

-The motherboard supports DDR2 memory for flexible system upgrade and to meet the higher bandwidth requirements of the latest 3D graphics, multimedia, and Internet applications.
-The dual-channel architecture allows memory bandwidths of up to 8.5 GB/s for DDR2.
-See page 1-16 for details.
+The motherboard supports DDR2 memory which features data transfer rates of 800 MHz, 667 MHz or 533 MHz to meet the higher bandwidth requirements of the latest 3D graphics, multimedia, and Internet applications.
+The dual-channel DDR2 architecture doubles the bandwidth of your system memory to boost system performance, eliminating bottlenecks with peak bandwidths of up to 10.7 GB/s.
+See pages 1-17 to 1-21 for details.

-PCI ExpressTM interface PCI
+PCI ExpressTM interface PCI>>>

 The motherboard fully supports PCI Express, the latest I/O interconnect technology that speeds up the PCI bus.
 PCI Express features point-to-point serial interconnections between devices and allows higher clockspeeds by carrying data in packets.
 This high speed interface is software compatible with existing PCI specifications.
-See pages 1-23 for details.
+See pages 1-24 and 1-25 for details.